lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 .. note::
    We provide a detailed information about using large file upload via ssh/sftp connection.
-   For more information, please click the ``Read more`` text link to see all the details of execution.
+   For more information, please click the 'Read more' text link to see all the details of execution.

    .. image:: SSH_SFTP_connection_expanded.png
       :height: 400
       :align: center
       :alt: SSH / SFTP connection dialog expanded

-For the connection, click "DOWNLOAD SSH KEY" button to download the SSH private key (``id_container``).
+For the connection, click 'DOWNLOAD SSH KEY' button to download the SSH private key (``id_container``).
 Also, remember the host and port number.
 Then, you can copy your files to the session using the Connection Example code written in the dialog, or referring to the following guide: :ref:`link<sftp_connection_for_linux_and_mac>`.
-To perserve the files, you need to transfer the files to the data folder.
+To preserve the files, you need to transfer the files to the data folder.
 Also, the session will be terminated when there is no transfer for some time.

 .. note::